DIY Felt Gnome Ornament with Free Pattern

 - 2 hat patterns

-Take the hat cut out with curvy bottom end and place the leaves and the cherry cut out on it.
-Place the leaves adjacent to each other and then place the cherry on the top of the leaves.
+Take the hat cut out with curvy bottom end and place the leaves and the berry cut out on it.
+Place the leaves adjacent to each other and then place the berry on the top of the leaves.

 Take any one of the big round cutouts (the body/ clothes) and place the beard and the nose cut out on it as shown in the picture of this step.